pluralsight/guides/published/interesting-apis/3-reasons-why-webrtc-will-rock-your-socks/article.md

 # Wait, what is WebRTC?
 Let me ask you a question.
 Does it pain you to have to download a third-party application or plugin to do simple things like have a video or audio chat?
-(I'm looking at you, Skype and Google Hangouts) Worse, imagine building an application that utilizes video or audio chat and having to write codecs for native apps. **Web Real Time Communication**, known among friends as WebRTC, to the rescue!
+(I'm looking at you, Skype and Google Hangouts).
+Worse, imagine building an application that utilizes video or audio chat and having to write codecs for native apps. **Web Real Time Communication**, known among friends as WebRTC, to the rescue!

 ## The 3 reasons:
 1. It is free.